malden-feuerstein/contracts/README.md

 - FIXME: The 24hr wait on investing and redeeming can be easily circumvented by sending the MALD to a different address
 - Make sure all swaps are limited in how frequently they can be done.
 An attack vector to erode value needlessly would be to perform swaps over and over, incurring slippage and liquidity provider fees.
 - Test: There is nothing in the CashManager because everything has been invested.
 The fuzzer sometimes covers this case.
+- Test: Make the userInvestmentAmount a random number from 1 to 100 in all of the tests

+### TODO Frontend
+- Show the cash manager holdings on the website
+- Show the investment manager holdings on the website
+- Ensure that the choice of chain is correct - want Avalanche, not Ethereum

 ### Main Net Launch TODO
 - Make sure you get your events right, they're currently under-defined and under-called